christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies (KCAT) released a version of AARON as a Windows PC program and screensaver, built using Allegro Common Lisp,[^kurzweil-history] and offered as a free shareware download with a limited trial period (a registration key cost $19.95).[^kurzweil-support] It remains the only version of
+funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies (KCAT) published a version of AARON as a Windows PC program and screensaver, built using Allegro Common Lisp,[^kurzweil-history] and offered as a free shareware download with a limited trial period (a registration key cost $19.95).[^kurzweil-support] It remains the only version of